Most families arrive here because something feels unclear — not to check boxes or chase hacks.

 There’s no obligation, and no assumption that we’ll work together.

-Who is this student becoming, and how can we help them tell that story with authenticity and confidence?
+Who is this student becoming, and how can I help them tell that story with authenticity and confidence?

-When this work is approached through conversation and connection — not checklists or templates — everything shifts.
+When this work is approached through conversation and connection — not checklists or templates — things shift.

 Decisions feel steadier.